 As the program became more popular, it expanded to include rotations on one of the clinical services.
 For the past 40 years, this program has been conducted in an effort to develop and maintain the interest of well-qualified young students who are considering a medically oriented career.

 From Dr. DeBakey’s efforts, this program has become highly competitive with over 200 applicants for about 15 coveted positions.

 The Michael E. DeBakey Summer Surgery Program familiarizes the student with hospital and operating room environments as well as time management skills.
 Students selected for this eight-week program will be assigned to a surgery faculty mentor who they will work closely with by participating in their surgical service activities at one of the following hospitals: Ben Taub Hospital, Baylor St. Luke's Medical Center or Texas Children's Hospital.
-The mentors will include faculty members from the following surgical services: general surgery and its subspecialty areas, plastic surgery, pediatric surgery, vascular surgery, congenital heart, thoracic Surgery and cardiothoracic surgery.
+The mentors will include faculty members from the following surgical services: general surgery and its subspecialty areas, transplantation, surgical oncology, trauma surgery, plastic surgery, pediatric surgery, vascular surgery, congenital heart surgery, thoracic surgery and cardiothoracic surgery.

 Students are introduced to the fundamentals of a surgical practice and will have the opportunity to acquire skills used in the evaluation and treatment of surgical conditions.
 Perioperative evaluation, operative principles, and post-operative care are emphasized.
 Functioning as a sub-intern on a busy surgery service, students work with faculty, residents, medical students, nurses, and administrative personnel.
 The student is expected to become an integral part of the team by participating in rounds, operative cases, patient care, and conferences.